tinker-engine/tinker-engine/README.md

 `example/learn/protocol/learn.py`.
 You can change parameters there.

-For example, to run learn, please run:
+To run learn, please run (from root of code):
 ```bash
 framework example/learn/protocol/learn.py -a example/learn/algorithms/
 ```